 - Your personal financial profile

 For this reason, each applicant receives different rates.
-To see what rates you’ll likely get, you’ll need to select a loan type and start the application process.
+To see what loan rates you’ll likely get, you’ll need to select a loan type and start the application process.

 LendingTree’s Application Process